CJPortfolio/DataAlgorithmVisualization/README.md

 Program that visualizes data algorithms and how they work

 # TODO
-1. Print data with bar chart(function prob printing the array with characters)
+2. Add different algorithms and show the changes from the array step by step

 # Notes
-*Array length is hardcoded to 50
+*Array length is hardcoded to 30